Domuska/react_music_player/README.md

   - https://www.npmjs.com/package/iron-session/v/8.0.0-beta.5
   - iron-session could be used to store the session of the user, and the access_token would not be exposed to client
 - add top part for the tracks list view (image, name etc)
+- when requests are sent to change volume, track or seek, we should immediately refetch data.
+This will reduce the problem of laggy UI we have now.
+- could we control seek, volume change, song change and monitor those values through the Spotify JS bundle? would that make changes visible quicker?